 Bok Choy Planting

 Time the planting of bok choy so that the plant matures before hot summer days or cold winter nights arrive.
-Bok choy doesn’t like to have its roots disturbed so it is best to direct sow it into the garden when temperatures are 40-75 F. (4-24 C.).
+Bok choy doesn’t like to have its roots disturbed so it is best to directly sow it into the garden when temperatures are 40 to 75 degrees F. (4-24 C.).

-Bok choy should be planted in an area that is well draining and rich in organic matter with a soil pH of 6.0-7.5.
+Bok choy should be planted in an area that is well draining and rich in organic matter with a soil pH of 6.0 to 7.5.
 It can be planted in full sun to partial shade.
 Partial shade will help keep the plant from bolting as temperatures begin to warm.
 Plants need consistent irrigation.

 How Close to Plant Bok Choy

 This biennial is grown as an annual and can get to a couple of feet (61 cm.) in height.
-Because it has a shallow root system, and plants can get 1 ½ feet (30-46 cm.) across, careful attention to bok choy spacing needs to be made to accommodate both these issues.
+Since it has a shallow root system, and plants can get 1 ½ feet (46 cm.) across, careful attention to bok choy spacing needs to be made to accommodate both these issues.

-Plants should reach maturity and be ready for harvest within 45-50 days from sowing.
+Plants should reach maturity and be ready for harvest within 45 to 50 days from sowing.